 The greatest tragedy of the Arab Revolutions has been the failure of the revolutions to move beyond certain social limits.
 Indeed, in most of the Arab states, the revolutions have largely resulted in counter-revolution — similar to the outcome of the Revolutions of 1848.
 In Tunisia, the revolution succeeded — but has resulted in a social stalemate.
 In Egypt, the revolution succeeded in 2011 — but was crushed by a military counter-revolution in 2013.
-In Syria, the revolution quickly devolved into a civil war — a civil war which destroyed Syria in the period since 2011.
-In Libya, the revolution quickly devolved into a civil war — a civil war which broke Libya into multiple parts and multiple pieces.
-In Yemen, the revolution quickly devolved into a brutal civil war, and split the country into North Yemen and South Yemen in 2015.
+In Syria, the revolution quickly devolved into a civil war — a civil war which destroyed Syria in the period after 2011.
+In Libya, the revolution quickly devolved into a civil war in 2011— a civil war which broke Libya into multiple parts and multiple pieces.
+In Yemen, the revolution quickly devolved into a brutal civil war — and split the country into North Yemen and South Yemen in 2014.
 In Bahrain, the revolution was crushed — by a Saudi intervention.
 In Kuwait, Lebanon, and Oman, the threat of revolution forced government reform.
 In Morocco, Jordan, and Palestine, there were attempted social struggles but most of these struggles came to nothing.
 In Saudi Arabia, Mauritania, and Sudan, the threat of revolution was quickly crushed in 2010-2011.
 We can conclude that the reason for the poor results of the Arab Revolutions of 2010-2011 was the power of reaction and counter-revolution.
 The workers of the Arab world did their best in their struggles and while they were defeated, they did make history.
 They showed that revolution remains part of history and politics.

 The social struggle of the Arab Revolutions shows that they were social revolutions.
 The massive social struggles, and class struggles, sparked by the revolutions of 2010-2011 have yet to fully work themselves out.
 While reaction rules, today, in most parts of the Arab world, the fundamental potential for social revolution — and for working-class revolution — remains.
 In the coming decades, this fundamental reality of social revolution will probably emerge again, given the fact that none of the social conditions which led to the revolutions of 2010-2011 have been solved by the reactionary regimes which currently control most of the Arab states.
 The revolutions of 2010-2011 might have been crushed, like the Revolutions of 1848, but they also contain the potential for future social revolutions, also like the Revolutions of 1848.
 We must also remember that the defeat of the Russian Revolution of 1905 led, in the end, to the victory of the Russian Revolution of 1917.

 The political struggle of the Arab Revolutions shows the need for Socialist politics.
 It is clear, given the results of the Arab Revolutions, that the old politics of the Arab world, in the form of Arab nationalism and Islamism, are not effective enough to bring about the needed social revolutions in the Arab world.
 Only the politics of Socialism, specifically the politics of Revolutionary Socialism, has the politics needed for real social progress and real social revolution in the Arab world — just like Revolutionary Socialism is the only form of politics which can achieve real social progress and real social revolution in the world today.
 Indeed, the Arab world has a history of Left politics and Socialist politics, going back to the struggles of the 1950s, 1960s, and 1970s.
 The experience of the Arab Revolution should be a lesson for all future social revolutions and political revolutions — namely that the limited politics of Nationalism, Liberalism, and Islamism, offer no real solutions to the problems of the Middle East.
-Only the permanent, revolutionary, struggle for Socialism can achieve the social revolution needed in the Arab world, as is the case for the rest of the world.1 Only permanent revolution, as outlined by the theory of Marx and Trotsky, can achieve real social change in the Middle East.
-2
+Only the permanent, revolutionary, struggle for Socialism can achieve the social revolution needed in the Arab world, as is the case for the rest of the world.1 Only permanent revolution, as outlined by the theory of Marx and Trotsky, can achieve real social change in the Middle East.2

 The Arab Revolutions of 2010-2011 have largely passed into history.
 What remains of them is the memory of a key social and political struggle.
 This memory, of when the Arab masses mobilised themselves for social change and social revolution, could yet inspire a new generation of social struggle and social revolution.
 There is no doubt that in the future, in the coming decades, the example of the Arab Revolutions of 2010-2011 will be remembered — and used to show the real need for social revolution, both in the Middle East and in the wider world.
 The Arab Revolutions of 2010-2011, as historical events, show that our century could be a century of serious social revolution.